LucAlexander/DataContainers/README.md

 which will ensure that that many new places are available for future operations without any extraneous resizing.

 There are four available functions to reference data within some defined vector type `V32`.
 To get a copy of the data at a position in the vector use `int V32Get(V32*, uint32_t index);`.
 To retrieve a reference to the posiiton in the vector where a value is stored use `int* V32Ref(V32*, uint32_t index);`.
 There also exist "trusted" versions of these two functions which assume that the index you are passing is within the bounds of the vector.
+The only difference is they have one less conditional statement.
 ```
 V32 vec = V32Init();